Body type mucosa

 Body type mucosa with intestinal metaplasia means that the cells normally found in the corpus (body) of the stomach have been replaced by cells normally found in a part of the digestive system called the intestine.
 These intestinal cells include specialized goblet cells that look blue when examined under the microscope because they contain a large amount of mucin.
 Intestinal metaplasia in the stomach is commonly caused by long-standing inflammation. and it is associated with an increased risk of developing a type of stomach cancer called adenocarcinoma.

-What does it mean if body type mucosa is described as reactive?
+What does it mean if this type of mucosa is described as reactive?

 A+ A A-